-TTC's family of brands announced on World Environment Day 2018 that over the next five years they will phase out all single-use plastics from its collection of travel and tourism companies.
+TTC's family of brands announced on World Environment Day 2018 that over the next five years they will phase out all non-essential single-use plastics from its collection of travel and tourism companies.

 It is estimated that an additional eight million tonnes of plastic pour into our oceans every single year, this in addition to the more than five trillion pieces of plastic estimated to be littering the oceans at this moment.
 The larger pieces of plastic injure, impair, and kill wildlife, while disintegration of plastic debris and the manufacturing of microbeads are wholly poisoning ecosystems.
 According to a report by the World Economic Forum, if nothing is done to push back against the deluge of plastics currently overwhelming the oceans there could be more plastic in the oceans than fish by 2050.

 The Multi-Year announcement comes as TTC, under the guidance of TreadRight, officially instituted an immediate ban of more than 60 types of single-use plastic items such as straws, coffee stirrers, water bottles, plastic bags, and cutlery from its 30-plus offices across it exceptional portfolio of brands around the world.